xdenser/node-firebird-libfbclient/README.md

 C++ NodeJS module to work with Firebird SQL Server.
 Uses libfbclient.
-Inspired by node-mysql-libmysql, node-postgress and other modules used as sample source.
+Inspired by ibpp, firebird samples, node-mysql-libmysql, node-postgress and other node modules used as sample source.

 # Features